What are the phases of a puppy’s development?

 Week 2

-At week two, the puppies will open their eyes!
+At the end of week two, the puppies will open their eyes!
 Their vision is poor though and will continue to develop over the next few weeks.
-Their ears open as well around this time.
+Their ears will start to open as well around this time.

 They still can’t walk and spend most of their time asleep, and when they are awake they are eating.
 They like to pile up with each other for warmth and comfort.
 They are more robust but still very vulnerable.